RealLangdonAlger/IP-Adapter-Gallery/README.md

 6. **Image Processing:**
    When an image is requested:
-   - IPA images are dynamically resized and cropped to 512×512.
-By default IP Adapter expects a 224x224 pixel image, but some preprocessors support higher resolutions.
+   - IPA images are delivered in their original form to maintain reproducibility.
    - Other images (Style, Composition, Both) are downscaled by 50% if a compressed version does not already exist.

 7. **Deleting Entries:**